melange-re/melange/README.md

 This project is forked from the
 [ReScript compiler](https://github.com/rescript-lang/rescript-compiler/) shifting
-focus on integration with the OCaml ecosystem.
+focus to integrating with the OCaml ecosystem.
 This enables code sharing between backend and frontend using Dune's virtual libraries.

 Melange also introduces a ReScript compatibility layer to maintain compatibility